 The point of contact for the external battery is illustrated in the image above, located at the very end of the lock.

-The Smart Deadbolt 2S will either replace your existing deadbolt lock or sit above an existing mortise set as it does not have a handle attached.
+The Deadbolt 2S Metal Grey will either replace your existing deadbolt lock or sit above an existing mortise set as it does not have a handle attached.
 Here's what your door should look like before and after installation:

 We encourage all customers to refer to this guide when checking for door compatibility.
 However, this list is not exhaustive.
 Should you not find your queries answered, feel free to write to us via email at firstname.lastname@example.org with images of your door attached.